MCPS Regulation GCC-RA

 How will I know if MCPS is conducting an internal investigation?

-OHRD personnel will notify an employee in a timely manner if OHRD plans to proceed with an internal investigation following an initial review of the employee’s self-report.
+OEELR personnel will notify an employee in a timely manner if OEELR plans to proceed with an internal investigation following an initial review of the employee’s self-report.
 Employees will be advised that they may have representation in this process.

 Do I have to notify my supervisor of an arrest too?

-Will my supervisor be notified by OHRD about my actions?
+Will my supervisor be notified by OEELR about my actions?

 What happens if I don’t report an arrest or conviction?